waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Evolution Methods:** Some Pokémon (MACHOKE, KADABRA, HAUNTER, GRAVELER) evolve when traded.
 - **`stun_npc` Mechanic:** The stun effect is very short-lived and resets when leaving and re-entering a map.
 The tool will also fail if the target NPC is not currently on-screen and rendered in the game.
 - **Rematch Mechanic:** Some trainers will call for a rematch via the Pokégear.
 Interacting with them after a call will trigger a new battle.
 My previous assumption that trainers could only be fought once was incorrect.
 - **Item Interaction:** To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
 Using the item from the PACK menu only works on my own Pokémon.
-The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').
+The game requires a specific item type for some interactions.
+The sick Miltank needs a generic 'BERRY' and will not accept functionally similar but differently named items (e.g., 'MINT BERRY').
+This was confirmed by the interaction prompt.

 ## Tile & Object Mechanics
 - **BOOKSHELF**: An impassable object.